-Dr. Simon explains, “Academic Initiatives among FFS surgeons are very important in the development and consolidation of facial gender surgery around the world, an important discipline and essential part of the gender confirmation process as a whole.”
+Dr. Simon explains, “Academic Initiatives among FFS surgeons are very significant in the development and consolidation of facial gender surgery around the world, an important discipline and essential part of the gender confirmation process as a whole.”

-New York University faculty surgeons, Prof. Dr Eduardo Rodriguez (Chair of Dept. Plastic Surgery) and Dr Rachel Bluebond-Langder, welcomed the founders of FACIALTEAM in June 2017 to lecture on their vast experience as FFS surgeons as well as specific innovations in the field of facial gender confirmation surgery.
+New York University faculty surgeons, Prof. Eduardo Rodriguez (Chair of Dept. Plastic Surgery) and Dr Rachel Bluebond-Langder, welcomed the founders of FACIALTEAM in June 2017 to lecture on their vast experience as FFS surgeons as well as specific innovations in the field of facial gender confirmation surgery.

 FFS Surgeons at NYU´s Transgender Surgery Services